limitcycle/cda2r4/README.md

 ## Installation

 This project is built in Java, using version 1.8, and uses Apache Maven for dependency management.
 Please visit [Maven's website](http://maven.apache.org/) in order to install Maven on your system.
-To run the project's tests, your system will require Docker; please visit [Docker's website](https://www.docker.com/) for installation instructions.

 Under the root directory of the cda2fhir project run the following: